Trending Topics

 It is not a race.

-Learn the history behind this enduring, active tribute to the fallen.
+Learn the history behind this enduring, active tribute to the fallen firefighters, through the following seven facts — and don’t miss the frequently asked questions.

-1. The events raise funds for the National Fallen Firefighter Foundation
+1. 9/11 Stair Climb events raise funds for the National Fallen Firefighters Foundation

 Money raised by stair climb events through registrations or donations goes toward NFFF programs benefiting the families of fallen fire service members.
 This includes mental health initiatives for surviving family members, outreach programs, college scholarships, summer camps for children of fallen firefighters, family retreat events and more.